-Petersen’s familiarity with the atmosphere of Idaho athletics provides the coach with a distinct advantage.
-However, Petersen has yet to square off with Vandal head coach Paul Petrino, who has recruited a squad boasting an offensive firepower that is unmatched by programs of previous years.
+Petersen’s familiarity with Idaho athletics provides a distinct advantage.
+However, Petersen has yet to square off with Vandal head coach Paul Petrino, who has recruited a squad full of offensive firepower unmatched by previous years.

-The Vandal defense also appears to be on the rise after holding Montana State to 110 yards rushing in a 20-17 victory last week, with redshirt sophomore linebacker Tony Lashley returning from an injury to record nine tackles.
+The Vandal defense is on the rise after holding Montana State to 110 yards rushing in a 20-17 victory Sept.
+1, with redshirt sophomore linebacker Tony Lashley returning from an injury with nine tackles.

-For the Vandals to remain competitive in the matchup, the team will need to rely on sophomore quarterback Matt Linehan.
-The Idaho standout threw for almost 3,000 yards last year, but completed only eight passes Sept.
+The team will need to rely on junior quarterback Matt Linehan to remain competitive Saturday.
+The Idaho standout threw for almost 3,000 yards last year but completed only eight passes Sept.
 1 against the Bobcats.

-In a press conference Tuesday afternoon, Petrino said he noticed Linehan was leaning back on his throws and was not following through with his release.
-The Idaho head coach said Linehan looked good during a team practice Sunday night in preparation for the weekend.
+In a press conference Tuesday, Petrino said he noticed Linehan was leaning back on his throws and not following through with his release.
+However, Petrino also said Linehan looked good during Sunday’s practice.

-If Linehan can regain his form, he has the potential to frustrate the Husky defense Saturday by targeting an array of receiving options, including seniors Deon Watson and Trent Cowan.
+If Linehan can regain his form, he could frustrate the Husky defense Saturday using an array of receiving options, including senior tight ends Deon Watson and Trent Cowan.

-With just one collegiate game under his belt, Johnson will be tasked with protecting Linehan against one of the top-ranked defenses in the nation in perhaps the most challenging test of his career.
+With one collegiate game under his belt, Johnson will be tasked with protecting Linehan against one of the top-ranked defenses in the nation.
+It could be the most challenging test of his career.

-Although Washington (1-0) is favored by 37.5 points according to ESPN, the game allows Petrino the opportunity to provide team members with valuable playing experience against a national contender.
+Although Washington (1-0) is favored by 37.5 points by ESPN, the game allows Petrino to provide team members with valuable playing experience.